Global well-posedness and scattering in weighted space for nonlinear Schr\"{o}dinger equations below the Strauss exponent without gauge-invariance: Introduction

 Moreover, we consider the scattering problem for small data.

-As is well known, if $\alpha_S < \alpha < \alpha^{\ast}$, where $\alpha^{\ast} = \infty$ if $n \leq 2$, otherwise, $\alpha^{\ast}= 1 + 4/(d-2)$, then the GWP and scattering of \eqref{1} follows for small data, in a suitable topology, for a wide class of homogeneous nonlinearities by means of the standard perturbation argument with exotic Strichartz estimates, see e.g. Kato \cite{Ka2}.
-However, if $\alpha$ is smaller than or equal to the Strauss exponent, the GWP and scattering is not clear even for small data.
+As is well known, if $\alpha_S < \alpha < \alpha^{\ast}$, where $\alpha^{\ast} = \infty$ if $d \leq 2$, otherwise, $\alpha^{\ast}= 1 + 4/(d-2)$, then the GWP and scattering of \eqref{1} follows for small data, in a suitable topology, for a wide class of homogeneous nonlinearities by means of the standard perturbation argument with exotic Strichartz estimates, see e.g. Kato \cite{Ka2}.
+However, if $\alpha$ is smaller than or equal to the Strauss exponent, the GWP and scattering for non-gauge-invariant nonlinearities is not clear even for small data.
+Indeed, the finite-time blowup is studied for the modulus nonlinearity $F(u)=|u|^\alpha$ (see, e.e., \cite{II,IW,MM2,MS,FO}).
 As for the equations with the gauge-invariant nonlinearity, the analysis in weighted spaces, radial negative order Sobolev spaces, or Fourier-Lebesgue spaces has been employed to obtain the local and global well-posedness and scattering (See \cite{CW1, GOV, NO, NP09, HT, HNT1, HNT2, Ma1, Ma2, Ma3, Hi, GW} and references therein).

-The aim of this paper is to conduct an analysis of NLS equation with a broad class of homogeneous nonlinearity, which includes non gauge-invariant nonlinearities, with exponents smaller than the Strauss exponent in the framework of the standard weighted $L^2$-space.
+The aim of this paper is to conduct an analysis of NLS equation with a broad class of homogeneous nonlinearity, which includes non-gauge-invariant nonlinearities, with exponents smaller than or equal to the Strauss exponent in the framework of the standard weighted $L^2$-space.
 We discuss the nontriviality in more detail later in Section \ref{ss:difficulty}.